+We often heard our readers “what is IFTTT?”.
 As our digital lives continue to expand, it also takes into account many platforms, services, and devices.
-As a result, most of these devices, services or platforms occasionally overlap in what they do or seem like they would work well together is someone was to come up with a way of connecting them.
+As a result, most of these devices, services, or platforms occasionally overlap in what they do or seem like they would work well together is someone was to come up with a way of connecting them.

 More About IFTTT

-Launched in 2010, IFTTT is a free service which is both amobile app and website.
-IFTTT has seen an immense change over the recent years to get to the point where it is now which is allowing you to connect all your services.
+Launched in 2010, IFTTT is a free service that is both a mobile app and a website.
+IFTTT has seen an immense change over recent years to get to the point where it is now which is allowing you to connect all your services.
 This results in combinations known as ‘Applets’ which essentially automate your daily workflow.
 It may be through managing websites and apps or home devices.